 Hand back on the waiter’s broad shoulders and before long that faint speck of light in the distance, slowly got brighter and brighter…

 …Wow, I felt like I was transported into another world altogether.
-At the reception area, I was glad to sort of get back to reality, yet at the same time, my mind couldn’t help but playback the experience I had in the dark room.
-At times, it was jarring, when eating it was abit challenging (especially when I was trying to nick my mate’s food from her plate) and I noticed chatter and noise can actually be rather interesting things to tune into.
+At the reception area, I was glad to get back to reality, yet at the same time, my mind couldn’t help but play back the experience I had in the dark room.
+At times, it was jarring.
+Eating became a challenge (especially when I was trying to nick my mate’s food from her plate) and I noticed chatter and noise can actually be rather interesting things to tune in to.

-In terms of discovering the ‘truth of food’, I must admit the food is full of pretty distinctly contrasting flavours, which i could easily separate out, but I found it really hard to identify what it was.
+In terms of discovering the ‘truth of food’, I must admit the food is full of pretty distinctly contrasting flavours, though I found it hard to identify what they actually were.
 When we were shown the menu at the end, some of our guesses were right and some weren’t.
-I did notice that alot of more unidentifiable ingredients were used for each dish.. but I could only discern the major ones. (ie, stinky lamb)
+At least I managed the major ingredients, ie the lamb.

 You only live once and you’ve got to try this out if you’ve not already done so.
 An experience, you’re unlikely to forget.